Safe & secure Nietzschean Dog wallet

 Sync your Trezor with wallet apps

-Manage your Nietzschean Dog with your Trezor hardware wallet synced with several wallet apps.
+Manage your Nietzschean Dog with your Trezor hardware wallet, compatible with multiple wallet apps.

 Supported Nietzschean Dog Network